Bamburgh Castle:‘A seat with a view’

 - Medium: acrylic

-- Ground: 300lb watercolour paper
+- Paper: 300lb watercolour paper

-This is a place to sit and absorb the rythum of life.
-The sound of the sea, the buzz of insects in the grasses, feeling the gentle breeze, the motion of the grass gently waving to and fro, sensing the warmth of the sun.
+This is a place to sit, and absorb the rythum of life.
+The sound of the sea; the buzz of insects in the grasses, and the sensation of the gentle breeze on your face.
+The motion of the grass gently waving to and fro, and the warmth of the sun.

-It's partly the concentration you build up while looking and painting – it somehow seems to slow down time.
-There's a calm to Bamburgh beach during the more settled Summer week days that makes it easy to loose yourself in looking, observing and studying.
+It's partly the concentration you build‑up while looking, and painting – it somehow seems to slow down time.
+There's also a calm to Bamburgh beach during the more settled Summer weekdays that makes it easy to loose yourself in looking, observing and studying.

 A place for just being in‑the‑moment whether you're an artist, or not.
 I recommend you go find this seat, and you'll likely see what I mean.